babarrett/g80-9009/making-cables.md

 ```
 I can't locate any of these that are commercially made.
 Likely you'll have to wire it yourself.

-TODO: May be able to add pins for a second and third computer connection.
+TODO: Test: May be able to use more pins for a third computer connection.
 If not
 here, then on the "Host" port.

+TODO: Test: May be able to use more pins for a mouse connection, but really why
+bother?

 I have tried the first cable, the Desk PC to PS/2.
 That works fine.
 I am about to try this one, which should allow both Desk PC and Wkst
 modes to transmit key strokes.
 I hope.

 To be wired like this:

 ![The configuration](../master/images/Cherry%20G80-9009%20DB9%20to%202x%20PS2.png "DB-9 to Desk PC and Wkst")